top of page

 The noun 'rejoinder' finds its origins in French and Middle English.
 It evolved from the Old French word 'rejoindre,' which means 'to rejoin' or 'to answer.'
 The 're-' prefix in this context signifies a repetition or response, and 'joindre' means 'to join' or 'to connect.'
 As a result, 'rejoinder' came to represent a reply or response to something that has been said or written, emphasizing the idea of rejoining a conversation or discussion with a pertinent response.
 In essence, it refers to the act of joining the ongoing discourse once more with a relevant answer or counterstatement.

-Quiz: Find the meaning of rejoinder
+Find the correct meaning of the noun rejoinder:

 Try Again!